m0n01i7h/cached-resource/README.md

 - Shows stored results before getting response from the server.
 - Stores results of the http requests on the browser side by using flexible [localForage](https://github.com/localForage/localForage) for future usage even after application was reloaded.
 - Provides TypeScript friendly interface based on decorators
+- Independent from any frameworks.
+Can be used with Angular, React, Vue etc.

-Sending date with POST, PUT or DELETE methods in case if service is unreachable to queue for future invocation event if application is reloaded.
+- Sending date with POST, PUT or DELETE methods in case if service is unreachable to queue for future invocation event if application is reloaded.

 Creation of this package was inspired by AngularJS [$resource](https://docs.angularjs.org/api/ngResource/service/$resource) and [$cachedResource](https://github.com/goodeggs/angular-cached-resource) libraries.